-Current lab members, potential new members, former lab members and a few lab pics
+Current lab members, potential new members, former lab members, visitors and a few lab pics

 Current members

 Jane leads the Ecological Change research group.
-She is a Reader in Ecology in the Department of Geography at KCL and Senior Editor at Journal of Ecology.
+She is a Professor of Ecological Change in the Department of Geography at KCL, Senior Editor at Journal of Ecology and holds honorary positions at the Australian National University and University of Melbourne.
 She is a plant community ecologist with interests in biological invasions, environmental change and biodiversity.
 Email: jane.catford[at]kcl.ac.uk

 Dr Josh Brian (he/him), Postdoc

 Josh has interests in community ecology, symbiosis and invasion biology.
 Part of the AlienImpacts team, Josh is primarily focusing on enemy release and will use grassland experiments to tackle these and related questions.
+[Funding: ERC AlienInmpacts CoG].
 Email: joshua.brian[at]kcl.ac.uk

 Jaiden is investigating how managed watering events (irrigation releases & environmental flows) influence patterns and processes of plant invasions and community shifts in riparian and floodplain habitats in dryland catchments of the Northern Murray-Darling Basin, Australia.
-[Supervisors: Fran Sheldon, Jane Catford, Samantha Capon].
+[Supervisors: Fran Sheldon, Jane Catford, Samantha Capon; Funding: APA].
 Email: jaiden.johnston-bates[at]griffithuni.edu.au

 Dr María Ángeles Pérez-Navarro (she/her), Postdoc

-María Ángeles’ is a terrestrial ecologist and biogeographer interested in understanding and predicting species distribution changes with global change.
-As part of her role in the AlienImpacts team, she is examining if, how and why native and alien plants differ in their demography and traits.
+María Ángeles is a terrestrial ecologist and biogeographer interested in understanding and predicting species distributions under global change.
+As part of her role in AlienImpacts, she is examining if, how and why native and alien plants differ in their demography and traits.
+[Funding: ERC AlienInmpacts CoG].
 Email: maria_angeles.perez-navarro[at]kcl.ac.uk

 Junru Shen (she/her), PhD student

-Junru is researching the ecological impacts of dams and approaches for successful river restoration.
+Junru is researching the ecological impacts of hydroelectric dams in China and associated changes in river hydrology because of hydropeaking.
 [Supervisors: Jane Catford, Michael Chadwick].
 Email: junru.shen[at]kcl.ac.uk

 Dr Harry Shepherd (he/him), Postdoc

 Harry is a community ecologist with interests in species coexistence, plant-soil feedbacks and environmental change.
-In his role in AlienImpacts, he will build mechanistic models that predict the outcomes of invasion on plant community diversity with a focus on temperate grasslands.
+In his role in AlienImpacts, he is developing mechanistic models that predict the outcomes of invasion on plant community diversity [Funding: ERC AlienInmpacts CoG].
 Email: harry.shepherd[at]kcl.ac.uk

 Jonathan Sutton (he/him), PhD student

 Jonathan is a theoretical ecologist building models of community dynamics responding to invasion, incorporating factors such as human-caused disturbance and evolutionary effects.
-[Supervisors: Jane Catford, Vincent Jansen] Email: jonathan.1.sutton[at]kcl.ac.uk
+[Supervisors: Jane Catford, Vincent Jansen; Funding: NERC London DTP] Email: jonathan.1.sutton[at]kcl.ac.uk

 Billy (he/him), the lab lab